"This site contains information that every unethical Martial Arts school does not want you to know."

 Our testing fees

 begin at $35 for beginner levels and never exceed $75.00 for Taekwondo &

 Hapkido (* JKD testing fees are determined by the JKD association).
 Black belts

 are reviewed for rank every six months but our testings are extremely affordable

 compared to the vast majority of schools.
 Find out what a Black Belt test costs before you enroll in the school!

 Some schools operate at a higher monthly tuition and do not have testing fees.
 We feel this is also can be deceiving.
 You are paying a higher tuition fee each and every month but you do not test every month.
 It is better to offer the student a lower tuition price and then once every 3 to 5 months they test for promotion and pay a fair fee.
 The schools that advertise "No Testing Fees" very often cost much more over the long term because you are paying that higher tuition price every month.
-At our school you choose your tuition program based on how often you would like to attend; $99.95 or $129.95 per month based on your choice.
+At our school you choose your tuition program based on how often you would like to attend; $89.95, $99.95 or $129.95 per month based on your choice.
+You can train in multiple styles from $149-$169 per month.
 You can also change anytime you like for any period of time that you like.
 Some students reduce their tuition during little league season and then increase when they are not playing, etc. This is called flexible and fair membership.
 Quite a difference from the "sign the contract", "lead-in, then raise your price" scams offered at other business/marketing oriented schools.

 5) INSTRUCTORS SHOULD